KrishnaRauniyar/Kinases-and-Phosphatases-Clustering/README.md

 ## Usage
 The analysis involves three main steps:
 ### 1. Generate Key Frequency File
-First, you need to generate a frequency file that will create the input CSV for the DNN model, the key frequency files can be created from the triplets file which we create from the Nuclotide section (https://github.com/KrishnaRauniyar/TSR_NUCLEOTIDE_PACKAGE.git).
+First, you need to generate a frequency file that will create the input CSV for the clustering, the key frequency files can be created from the triplets file which we create from the Nuclotide section (https://github.com/KrishnaRauniyar/TSR_NUCLEOTIDE_PACKAGE.git).
 We just need to specify the acutual directory path of the triplets keys.
 Use the following command to generate the input file:

 ```bash
 python key_frequency_drug.py -p triplets_directory -H yes